GearGent/Azurevx/doc/fetcher.md

 ### Comment

-Text of a comment and various metada.
+Text of a comment and various metadata.

 ![Comment](drawio/Comment.svg)